junxit/us-congress-bills-112/metadata.md

 - 2011-07-14 — Introduced in House
 - 2011-07-14 — Introduced in House
 - 2011-07-14 — Referred to the House Committee on Oversight and Government Reform.
+- 2011-07-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Lankford objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2011-07-28 — Considered as unfinished business. (consideration: CR H5729)
+- 2011-07-28 — Considered under suspension of the rules. (consideration: CR H5721-5722)
+- 2011-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2548.
+- 2011-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-07-28 — Mr. Lankford moved to suspend the rules and pass the bill.
+- 2011-07-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5721)
+- 2011-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5721)